eNMS-automation/eNMS/docs/advanced/search_system.rst

    :alt: Advanced Filtering System.
    :align: center

-- ``Match Condition`` Whether a match requires all properties to match (boolean ``AND``), or any of them (boolean ``OR``).
+- **Type of match**: Whether a match requires all properties to match (boolean ``AND``), or any of them (boolean ``OR``).

-- Relationships: all tables stored in the database are associated by SQL relationships.
+- **Relationships**: All tables stored in the database are associated by SQL relationships.
 For example, a pool contains devices and links and a device can belong to one or more pools: there is a many-to-many relationship between pools and devices.
 The advanced search system can perform a search based on these relationships.
 For a given relationship, you can choose between 3 types of match:

     - ``Any``: match if related to at least one of the selected objects.
     - ``Not related to any``: match if not related to any of the selected objects.
     - ``None``: match if the are no related objects.

-- For all other properties, you can filter based on inclusion, equality or a regular expression.
+- **Standard properties**: You can filter based on inclusion, equality or a regular expression.

 .. note:: The search based on regular expression only works if the database you are using supports it.
   PostgreSQL and MySQL support regular expressions, but SQLite doesn't.

+Example
+*******